Students

 Under a specialist clinic?

-If you are under a specialist (e.g. hospital consultant) clinic and change GP, you do NOT need to change specialist.
-Most patients prefer to remain under the care of their specialist at home.
-That is absolutely fine.
+If you are currently under the care of a specialist (e.g., a hospital consultant) and decide to change your GP, you do not need to change your specialist.
+Many patients prefer to stay under the care of their specialist at home, which is perfectly fine.

 Contraception (Family Planning)

-Your College Nurse can also provide advice about any of the above.
+Your College Nurse is also available to offer advice on any of the options above.

 All forms of contraception are free under the NHS.